DavidVentura/bookworm/README.md

 }
 ```

+There's a special template for the kindle (see `kindle-index.j2`) that makes it
+somewhat easy to download the books even with the clunky kindle controls.

 # Batch process

 To remove the initial roundtrip when searching for books, I keep a cache in a